 Sentence A: The football team practiced in the rain.

 Sentence B: The football team practiced in the torrential downpour.

-In both cases, sentence B allows you to hear the “voice” and impressions of the writer, giving a more accurate and interesting picture of the action.
-The first sentences are dull, and don’t give the reader much information.
+In both cases, sentence B allows you to hear the “voice” and impressions, giving a more accurate and interesting picture of the action.
+The first sentences are dull and don’t give the reader much information.
 The right modifiers (adjectives and adverbs) can also get your message across in fewer,